Metadrop/ddev-aljibe/README.md

 #### Site installation

-First, make easy to install a site to start developing from a known base.
+First, Aljibe makes it easy to install a site from a known base to start development.
 The command `site-install` installs a site using either a configuration export or a database dump.

-During development workflow is common to configure the local development site with a known setup for testing and development.
+During development, it is common to configure the local site with a known setup for testing and development.
 Many times this is done using a database dump from a staging or production server.

 Another option is to use a configuration export to set up the site, and use default content to populate the site with content to be able to test functionalities.
 This is the recommended way when working with Drupal projects that have a complete configuration management workflow, because it allows predictable setup times, avoid any privacy issues with real data (no need for sanitisation) and is usually faster than importing a database dump.